 - Critical dialogue is useful, but should be constructive and collaborative

-- Be aware of what is happening around you, and if you see anyone in distress, or witness unacceptable behavior, please contact the organizers (see below for how to do so).
+- Be aware of what is happening around you, and if you see anyone in distress, or witness unacceptable behavior, please contact the Groundhogg leadership (see below for how to do so).

-- Groundhogg does not tolerate intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any participants in Groundhogg interaction and events.
+- Groundhogg does not tolerate disparaging, intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any participants in associated communites and events.

 - offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices